TusharMathur24/quant-trading-system/README.md

 # Quantitative Trading Strategy Development

+---

 ## Overview

-This project focuses on the design, development, and evaluation of a quantitative trading strategy using historical NIFTY market data.
-The objective is to build a systematic trading framework that integrates data preprocessing, feature engineering, regime detection, strategy backtesting, performance evaluation, and machine learning–based enhancements.
+This project presents the end-to-end development of a quantitative trading strategy using historical **NIFTY daily market data**.
+The objective is to design a **systematic, data-driven trading framework** that integrates statistical analysis, regime modeling, strategy backtesting, and machine learning–based enhancements.

-The strategy is developed using daily market data and follows a research-oriented workflow commonly adopted in quantitative finance.
+The workflow follows a research-style methodology commonly used in professional quantitative finance and algorithmic trading environments.

 ---

-## Objectives
+## Project Objectives

+The primary goals of this project are to:

 - Validate and preprocess historical NIFTY market data
 - Engineer meaningful technical and statistical features
-- Identify market regimes using probabilistic modeling
+- Identify market regimes using probabilistic models
-- Generate trading signals based on regime-aware logic
+- Generate regime-aware trading signals
 - Backtest the strategy using historical returns
-- Evaluate strategy performance using standard risk metrics
+- Evaluate performance using standard risk metrics
-- Explore machine learning–based enhancements
+- Explore machine learning–based improvements
-- Analyze outliers and risk behavior in strategy returns
+- Analyze outliers and tail-risk behavior

 ---

 ## Dataset Description

-The project uses historical daily NIFTY market data consisting of:
+The analysis is conducted using **daily historical NIFTY index data**, containing the following attributes:

 - Timestamp
 - Open price